Languages and Translations

 - Yes, only show my preferred language

-When users are not logged in and browsing Aspen, they will see a Languages option in the top right corner of your header.
+When users are not logged in and browsing Aspen, they will see a Languages or Languages & Display option in the top-right corner of your header.

 When a user clicks on this, they will be presented with any of the languages you have set up on your Aspen server.

-Once they select a language and click Update Settings, the catalog will automatically translate to that language.
+Once they select a language and click Update Settings, Aspen's interface elements will switch to displaying in that language.